MicrosoftDocs/Viva/Viva/goals/configuring-okrs.md

 |Numeric Units     |     For objectives tracked based on a numeric unit, the progress of the objective will be the **sum of numeric key results**.     |
 |% Units |    For objectives tracked based on the % unit, the progress of the objective will be calculated as the **weighted average of all key results**, whether they're metric based, or are just going to reach 100% completion.
 You can also set individual key results that don't contribute to the parent.     |

-### Objectives measured based on the numeric unit
+### Objectives measured based on numeric unit

-Progress for objectives that're tracked based on numeric units is calculated as the **sum of all the key results**.
+Progress for objectives that are tracked based on numeric units is calculated as the **sum of all the key results**.

 For objectives tracked by numeric KPIs, your objective and key results (OKRs) should essentially carry the same units for the progress roll-up to work.
 For instance, when an objective is measured based on a KPI metric with a numeric unit, the key results will contribute to the progress only when they’re also calculated by numeric metrics.

 To create an objective that’s tracked by a numeric KPI, perform the following steps: